Contract playbooks in 2025: how experts are using them

 But why exactly do contract playbooks exist?
 Well, contract playbooks serve a number of different purposes, including that they:

 • Empower business teams to self-serve.
 Contract playbooks deliver enough information that business teams can work on contracts without the need to request constant input from the legal department, as all of the information is already provided.
+This frees up their plate for higher-value, more rewarding work.

 • Clarify the contract negotiation process.
 Contract playbooks, or contract negotiation playbooks, are designed to add clarity to and explain the important processes and rules to follow when negotiating, reviewing and agreeing contracts.
+This leads to more predictable outcomes in contracting.

 • Help to deliver more efficient training.
 Contract playbooks are an effective way of educating new lawyers and individuals from other departments about the contract lifecycle, as the rules are clearly written and confirmed in one single source of truth.

 • Create a more structured workflow.
 With a contract playbook in operation, individuals can quickly and easily find out who is responsible for certain stages in the contract workflow, and when this changes.
+This limits any ambiguity around contracts and means processes run quickly and efficiently.

-What is included in a contract playbook?
+What to include in a contract playbook

 A contract playbook is also often referred to as a contract negotiation playbook, since it typically comprises large quantities of information that guides business and legal teams to self-serve on contract negotiation and review.